-- Automatic transmission: - 1.
-Set the parking brake and shift to P (Park).
+- Automatic transmission:

+- 1. Set the parking brake and shift to P (Park).

 - 2. Block the wheels.

 - Manual transmission:

 - 1. Set the parking brake, depress the clutch and place the gearshift in N (Neutral).

-- 2. Block the wheels.
+2. Block the wheels.

-Note: Do not start your engine with the air cleaner removed and do not remove it while the engine is running.
+To reduce the risk of vehicle damage and/or personal burn injuries, do not start your engine with the air cleaner removed and do not remove it while the engine is running.